nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-13.md

 <br><br>

 <!-- For Washington and California, though, we do see clusters of cases that are closely related. -->
-Nello Stato di Washington e in California, tuttavia, notiamo gruppi di casi geneticamente molto simili.
+Nello Stato di Washington e in California, tuttavia, vediamo gruppi di casi geneticamente molto simili.
 <!-- This suggests ongoing transmission and local spread within these two states. -->
-Ciò suggerisce che ci sia un focolaio attivo e stia avvenendo diffusione locale del virus all’interno di questi due Stati.
+Ciò suggerisce che ci siano dei focolai attivi e stia avvenendo diffusione locale del virus all’interno di questi due Stati.
 <!-- There is no right side text -->

 <!-- ############ SLIDE BREAK ############# -->